adamjmurray/uncertainty-firmwares/README.md

 file on the computer so you don't lose them!
 In the file tabs, Thonny shows [square brackets] around files that are on the device.

+### Running the other firmwares

+After installing the shared lib code as explained above, we need to do the same thing with the firmware files.
+Save any files of interest in the `micropython/firmware` to a folder called `firmware` on the hardware.

+Then we can use the general purpose `firmware_loader.py` script to run any of these firmwares.
+Simply edit `firmware_-_loader.py` to load the firmware of your choice.

+The firmware_loader script handles some basic boilerplate for setting up the main loop of the firmware.
+All firmwares in the firmware folder are based on the simple interface `process(volts, output)`, which is called for every iteration of the main loop.
+It is given the current input voltage level as provided by the function in `lib/io.py`.
+It is also give the `output()` function from `lib/io.py`.
+You can make your own firmware by creating a class that implements this function.

+Note: The reason `output()` is not imported directly is so unit tests of the firmware can be more easily written by passing in a mock output function.

+### Calibration

+If the voltage levels are wrong for your hardware, take a look at the calibrate.py and calibration_test.py firmwares.

 ### Using these firmwares away from the computer

 If you want to disconnect from the computer and use the module normally in your rack, use File -> Save As ... to save the firmware script as `main.py` on the hardware.
 This file runs automatically when the module powers on.

+Since most firmwares are designed to run via the `firmware_loader.py` script, this is the one you will typically save as `main.py`.

 ### Running Python tests